Batterii/fixture-riveter/docs/guide/traits.md

 // black
 ```

-## Using traits
+## When building an instance

 As shown above, traits can be passed into factories and child factories using the `{traits: []}` options, and they can be referenced in fixture and trait definitions.

-They can also be used when constructing an instance of a fixture by passing in an array of trait names:
+They can also be used when building an instance of a fixture by passing in an array of trait names:

 ```typescript
 fr.fixture("user", User, (f) => {